Grainger Town: Grainger Market

 Grainger Market is a Grade I listed covered market, constructed as part of the 19th-century urban renewal replacing markets on the site of Grey Street.
 Designed by John Dobson, it opened in 1835.
 The market has two sections: The Eastern, which was a meat market laid out in a series of aisles; and the Western, which was a vegetable market with a large open hall.
 The vegetable market's roof was in ill-repair by 1898, and the current roof was installed in 1901.
 While the principal uses of the market have since changed, it still houses a number of butchers' stalls.

 The market is home to a small branch of Marks & Spencer, a market stall known as Marks and Spencer's Original Penny Bazaar.

+During World war 2 air raid shelters were built under the market.
+In 2024 redevelopment plans and the poor condition of the shelters lead to the council proposing to fill it with concrete.

 Decay

 In the 1960s and 1970s, parts of Grainger Town, constituting about a quarter of Grainger's original scheme, were demolished to make way for projects such as the Eldon Square Shopping Centre.

 In the 1980s and early 1990s, the area was overtaken by new retail and commercial centres.

 By the early 1990s, Richard Grainger's legacy was in poor shape, as shops and offices moved to other locations.
 The area’s residential population fell rapidly to 1,200.
 Around 100,000 m2 was vacant, and the area exhibited all the classic symptoms of urban decay.
 Structural problems were evident, with 47% of its 244 listed buildings classed as being “at risk” and 29% as “vulnerable.”
 There were calls for listed properties and whole streets to be razed, and investor confidence was low.